npaulat/longevity_project/codeml/README.md

 ## Setting up

+### Sorting Gene Alignments
+To identify gene alignment files with <30 species represented, and exclude any not meeting the basic species representation criteria, I made the *gene_alignment_sorting.py* script.
+It produces the output alignment_tree_grouping.txt, which is a list of alignment files that meet filtering standards and are grouped by the species present in the alignment.
+This is mainly informational, the main point is to get the filtered list of alignment files.
+  * Minimum species criteria:
+    * All species used in the longevity comparison pairs (8 total)
+    * At least one representative from each of the 8 bat families included in the study (excluding Rhinopomidae, due to lack of relevant longevity info)
+    * At least one outgroup Laurasiatherian species (of 7 total)

+Note: alignments must have at least 12 species total to possibly meet the above criteria.

 ### Input Trees
 CodeML requires a rooted Newick tree with labeled nodes/branches for testing differing node/branch selection models/rates (see [PAML/codeml documentation](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf) pg.
 15 *branch or node labels* section).
   * Null model is that all taxa have same selection signal (foreground = background; all nodes use the default #0 w rate).